 All classes are open to handicapped exhibitors.
 If you wish to enter as such, Please mark an "H" at the top of your tag

-Exhibitors must fill out their own tags if capable.
 Do not "name" your photo.
 Use the lot number as in this book.
 Only one entry per lot.

-$Subject\ matter,\ composition\ and\ presentation\ count\ in\ all\ categories.$
+Subject matter, composition and presentation count in all categories.

 ACCEPTABLE: Color/B-W/Sepia

 Bring photos a day early (if possible).